codyjgreen/data_structures_and_algorithms/challenges/array_shift/README.md

+### Collaborated with Benjamin Hurst and Madeline Peters

 # Insert and shift middle index of array
 Take an array find the middle and insert a given value into the middle of the array.